-Peru's 4.4 million foreign visitors are forecast to bring in \$5 billion in revenue in 2018, contributing significantly to the economy at a time when revenue from the mining sector is slowing.
+Peru's 4.8 million foreign visitors are forecast to bring in \$5 billion in revenue in 2019, contributing significantly to the economy at a time when revenue from other sectors are slowing.
 Currently, the tourism sector trails mining and agricultural exports as Peru's third largest foreign currency revenue generator.
-The latest available 2018 (January- July) data indicates that tourism numbers are up 2.7 percent.
-The government strategy aims to add almost 8,300 more hotel rooms by 2021.
+In 2019 Peru hosted several international events, including the Pan American Games and Para Pan American.
+Both of these events combined brought almost 80,000 foreign visitors to Lima.
+The government strategy aims to add almost 8,500 more hotel rooms by 2021.

 International hotel brands are betting on the Peruvian market's growth.
 High-end hotels (i.e., four- and five-star) are a niche market for U.S. food products.
 These hotels use higher proportions of imported food products.
 Foreign imports account for about 15 percent of the food served in high-end hotels.
 Half of all Peruvian high-end hotels are located in Lima.
 Hotels are developing strategic alliances with international chains and major investor groups.
 Beef, pork, wine, distilled spirits, and frozen products are potential categories for development in this channel.
-Hilton and J.W.
-Marriott announced that they will open between 10 and 15 new hotels as a result of the influx of foreign business travelers.
-FAS Lima estimates that food service soaks up to 18 percent of total foreign tourist revenues.
+According to the Lima Chamber of Commerce (CCL), investment in new hotels will reach almost \$800 million between 2019 and 2021due to the influx of foreign business travelers.
+FAS Lima estimates that food service makes up to 18 percent of total foreign tourist revenues.
 South Americans are the largest group of visitors to Peru, at nearly 60 percent.
 About 17 percent of visitors are from the United States.